OpenSPP/documentation/docs/howto/developer_guides/beneficiary_keycloak.md

-# Beneficiary portal authentication using Keycloak
+# Beneficiary portal authentication

 In this article, the steps will be given on how to add a single sign-on to a beneficiary portal which improves user experience.
-This guide helps us to create a front-end application where a beneficiary registered to OpenSPP can log in using Keycloak.
+This guide helps us to create a front-end application where a beneficiary registered in OpenSPP and can log in using Keycloak.

 ## Prerequisites